marniks7/bitmap-usage/README.md

 ## Disclaimer
 > Work in progress.
 A lot of unit tests added recently to cover logic, however there still might be issues,
-> so benchmarks may change drastically
+> so benchmarks may change drastically.
+> Benchmarks and

 ## Usage